Effective Writing in the Biological Sciences Spring 2022 Workshops

 Tracy Weiner is Senior Associate Director of the University of Chicago Writing Program.
 She’s a lecturer in the Writing Program’s “Little Red Schoolhouse” (aka Academic and Professional Writing), a quarter-long intensive course that helps advanced writers meet the demands of writing as an expert in a profession or academic discipline.
 She has led writing seminars and mini-courses for University of Chicago graduate students, postdocs, physicians, and faculty in the social sciences, humanities, physical sciences, and biological sciences.

-Please RSVP below.
-A Zoom link and reminder to submit your writing sample will be sent to you in advance of the workshops.
+A Zoom link and a reminder to submit your writing sample will be sent to you in advance of the workshops.